Time-resolved lateral spin-caloric transport of optically generated spin packets in n-GaAs: Experimental results

-A closer insight into which states are involved in the measured spin transport can be gained from the $T$ dependence in $E$ field-induced spin transport.
-We first note that $\left|v_s\right|$ shows the same increase with $T$ (here $T_e = T_L$) as the electrical conductivity $\sigma_{\mathrm{el}}$ (black line) measured from 2-point $I$-$V$-curves (see Fig. \ref{fig4} (b)).
-This implies that the electron density does not dependent on temperature as expected for itinerant DB or CB charge carriers.
-From the spin drift velocities in Fig. \ref{fig4} (b) and the spin diffusion constant in Fig. \ref{fig3} (f) we can test the Einstein relation $\mathcal{R} \equiv eD_s/(\mu_s k_B T)$ that was predicted to deviate from the classical value $\mathcal{R} = 1$ for doped semiconductors close to the MIT at low $T$ \cite{2000Flatte-PRL84,1994Chyan-JJAP33}.
-The results in Fig. \ref{fig4} (c) verify the predicted increase of $\mathcal{R} \gg 1$ at low temperatures.
-The grey dashed line shows the classical case for Boltzmann-distributed systems while the black solid and dashed lines are simulations of the generalized Einstein relation according to Ref. \cite{2000Flatte-PRL84} for CB transport with the Fermi-energy $E_F = \hbar^2/(2m_{\mathrm{CB}}^*) (3\pi^2n)^{2/3}$ for carrier densities $n$ between 1 (lower curve) and $3\times10^{16}$cm$^{-3}$ (upper curve).
-Remarkably, all experimental data (green squares) clearly exhibit larger $\mathcal{R}$ values and thus do not follow simple CB transport.
-In contrast, our data can be described much better by DB transport over the whole temperature range when assuming a Gaussian density of states of width $\Delta E = 6$~meV where $E_F$ is in the center of the band (see green line in Fig. \ref{fig4} (c)).
-For comparison, we included respective curves with $\Delta E = 5$~meV (lower curve) and 7~meV (upper curve).
-Surprisingly, even spins which are directly excited into the CB at $E_L=1.497$~eV (full squares in Fig. \ref{fig4} (c)) are best described by this DB approach despite of their distinct spin dephasing times at low temperatures as discussed in Fig. \ref{fig3} (g).
+A closer insight into which states are involved in the measured spin transport can be gained from the temperature dependence of electric field-induced spin transport.
+We first note that $\left|v_\mathrm{s}\right|$ shows the same increase with $T$ (here $T_\mathrm{e} = T_\mathrm{L}$) in Fig.\ref{fig4}(b) as the electrical conductivity $\sigma_{\mathrm{el}}$ (black line) measured by 2-point $I$-$V$-curves.
+This implies that the electron density does not dependent on temperature as expected for itinerant CB or DB charge carriers.
+From the spin drift velocities in Fig.\ref{fig4}(b) together with the spin diffusion constant in Fig.\ref{fig3}(f) we can test the Einstein relation $\mathcal{R} \equiv eD_s/(\mu_\mathrm{s} k_\mathrm{B} T)$ that was predicted to deviate from the classical value $\mathcal{R} = 1$ for non-degenerate particles, i.e. doped semiconductors close to the MIT at low temperatures \cite{2000Flatte-PRL84,1994Chyan-JJAP33}.
+The results in Fig.\ref{fig4}(c) verify the predicted increase of $\mathcal{R} \gg 1$ at low temperatures for fermionic particles.
+The blue broken line shows the classical case for Boltzmann-distributed systems.
+The the black solid and broken lines are simulations of the generalized Einstein relation according to Ref. \citenum{2000Flatte-PRL84} for CB transport of Fermi-Dirac-distributed electrons with the Fermi-energy $E_\mathrm{F} = \hbar^2/(2m_{\mathrm{CB}}^*) (3\pi^2n)^{2/3}$ for carrier densities $n$ between $1\times10^{16}$cm$^{-3}$ (lower curve) and $3\times10^{16}$cm$^{-3}$ (upper curve).
+Remarkably, all experimental data (green squares) clearly exhibit consistently larger $\mathcal{R}$ values and thus do not follow simple CB transport.
+In contrast, our data can be described much better by DB transport over the whole temperature range when assuming a Gaussian density of states of width $\Delta E = 6$~meV with $E_\mathrm{F}$ in the center of the band (see green solid line in Fig.\ref{fig4}(c)).
+For comparison, we included respective curves with $\Delta E = 5$~meV (lower green broken line) and 7~meV (upper green broken line).
+Surprisingly, even spins which are directly excited into the CB at $E_L=1.497$~eV (full green squares in Fig.\ref{fig4}(c)) are best described by this DB approach despite their slightly different spin dephasing times at low temperatures as discussed for Fig.\ref{fig3}(g).
+Alternative interpretations like ambipolar diffusion \cite{2000Flatte-PRL84} or spin Coulomb drag \cite{PSSB200945338} have been ruled out \cite{Quast2017}.